regisin/paregis.me/content/posts/setting-up-your-development-environment/index.md

 title: "Setting Up Your Development Environment"
 date: 2021-11-02T00:00:01-05:00
 draft: false
-description: "This is the first post of the static website development series in which I'll walk over the process of building a static portfolio website.
-In this post, we will set up our project on our local computer."
+description: "First post of the static website series where we go over the process of building a static portfolio website.
+Here, we will set up our project on our local computer."
 categories:
 - Tutorial
 ---